keniaRM2/FsctoryMethoApp/README.md

 #FactoryMethodApp
 **********
-Short description about the proyect
+Sample application using the Factory Method creational desing